radu-themeisle/lawyeriax-lite/readme.txt

 ## Description

 LawyeriaX Lite is a neat and minimalist theme for lawyers, law-related websites, or any other business and agency.
-It has a professional and simple look, with full-width beautiful slider, simple content structure, easy-to-use interface, blog section, custom widgets, widgetized footer, live customizer, social links, customizable ribbon, custom logo, front page displays, and SEO friendly code.
+It has a professional and simple look, with full-width beautiful header image, simple content structure, easy-to-use interface, blog section, custom widgets, widgetized footer, live customizer, social links, customizable ribbon, custom logo, front page displays, and SEO friendly code.
 The theme comes with a range of great customization options, so you can change them the way you want.

 ## License #